Memorabilia Home Page

 About This Site

 The primary purpose of this site is to provide a repository for information about memorabilia connected to the woman suffrage movement in both England and America.
 Subjects discussed here will include woman suffrage buttons, suffrage ribbons, suffrage sashes, suffrage advertising cards, suffrage jewelry, suffrage sheet music, suffrage postcards, Cinderella stamps and other aspects of suffrage ephemera.
-The focus will not be on pamphlets and autograph material, although articles about these types of items may appear on occasion.
-I will also be using this site to promote my forthcoming book Women’s Suffrage Memorabilia: An Illustrated Historical Study that will be published by McFarland Books in Spring/Summer 2013.
+The focus is not on pamphlets and autograph material, although articles about these types of items do appear on occasion.
+I will also be using this site to promote my book Women’s Suffrage Memorabilia: An Illustrated Historical Study that was published on June 5, 2013 and is available through Amazon.com and through the publisher, McFarland Books.

 This site will include short articles about various items of suffrage memorabilia, generally with images.